Simple Clock Auction (SCA)

 The minimum spectrum requirement feature may introduce the possibility of unsold lots.
 One way to address this is to auction any unsold lots immediately in a follow-up auction stage to the same set of bidders.
 The quantity of unsold spectrum is apt to be small and would most likely be auctioned using the SCA methodology.

 The assignment stage is conducted as a sequence of sealed-bid auctions.
 A second-pricing rule (either Vickrey pricing or ‘nearest-Vickrey core pricing’) encourages truthful bidding for the assignment of licences.
 This process allows for the specific assignment of frequency blocks.
 In auctions where bands are divided into different geographic lots, bidders have an opportunity to realise additional value from consistent frequency assignments across neighbouring regions.
 Assignments are guaranteed to be contiguous (within a particular lot category and region) unless there are exceptional circumstances making this impractical.
 The ESMRA assignment stage is similar to the operation of the assignment stage of the Digital Dividend Combinatorial Clock auction.

-The ESMRA format approach was used in the recent 600 MHz auction in the United States and is similar to the approach proposed for the forthcoming UK auction of 2.4 GHz and 3.4 GHz spectrum.
+The ESMRA format approach was used in the 2017 600 MHz auction in the United States and is similar to the approach used in the 2018 UK auction of 2.4 GHz and 3.4 GHz spectrum.

 Combinatorial clock auction (CCA)

 The combinatorial clock auction (CCA) is a price clock-based auction method used to sell multiple items in a single process.
 It provides bidders with flexibility to bid on different combinations of spectrum across the two bands.
 The CCA format also creates incentives for bidders to bid their full value for the spectrum.

 A combinatorial clock auction is split into two main stages, as described below: